senzing-garage/knowledge-base/HOWTO/grpc-quickstart.md

    **Note:** In this example, the database is *inside* the container.
    Thus the database is temporal and will be deleted when the container is killed.

-1. In a separate window, start an interactive Python session.
+1. In a separate window on your local workstation, start an interactive Python session.
    Example:

     ```console